Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

-In the limit of $\lambda \ll s_k^2$, where $k$ is an index over the singular values, the linear term dominates, and the fixed point is drawn closer towards the origin.
-Performing a Taylor expansion around the origin, the second term in Eq. \ref{eq:vector_system} can be ignored, and the dynamics are reasonably approximated as,
+When $\lambda \ll s_k^2$, where $k$ is an index over the singular values, the linear term dominates Eq. \ref{eq:vector_system}, and the fixed point is drawn closer towards the origin.
+Approximating dynamics with a first order Taylor expansion around the origin of the second term in Eq. \ref{eq:vector_system}, we get

+with stability given by the following theorem with proof in SM \ref{app:b}. \begin{theorem} Any fixed points of the system in Eq. \ref{eq:approx_sys} is attractive in the domain $\alpha_i \in (0,1)$. \end{theorem} At the fixed point $\gv{\alpha}^*$, corresponding to the optimum of Eq.~\ref{eq:dual}, the feature response of the neural network is given by,

+See App. \ref{app:c} for further discussions on the distinction between "feature space" and "parameter space".
+Below, we study how the strength of one feature could impact the response of the network to another feature which leads to GS.